ptkoo/machineLearningJourney/README.md

   - The value of k determines the number of neighbors to consider and can significantly impact the performance of the model.
   - Commonly used for both classification and regression tasks.
   - Distance metrics such as Euclidean distance are used to find the nearest neighbors.

-### Summary
-Today's review provided a comprehensive refresher on key machine learning concepts.
-Each topic covered forms the foundation for more advanced machine learning techniques and applications.
-Understanding these basics is crucial for developing effective predictive models and enhancing analytical skills.